 It’s a beautiful mix of a creamy, herb-loaded sauce that gets soaked up with the rice, and is packed with fresh veggies that are completely customizable – mix and match what you have on hand!

 It’s going to revolutionize your dinner routine and break you out of the grinding rut of ‘what’s for dinner tonight’.
-It comes together in under 30 minutes, in one pan (eeek, not including the rice, but you have options there) and is here to really mix things up.
+It’s a delicious vegetarian dinner recipe that comes together in under 30 minutes, in one pan (eeek, not including the rice, but you have options there).
+This recipe is here to really mix things up.